 There are few yogi’s in our culture who have not heard about or read something from the Bhagavad Gita.
-I can’t imagine a yoga teacher training programme not including a study of this epic poem.
+I can’t imagine a yoga teacher training programme, not including a study of this epic poem.
 After all, identifying ourselves within a framework of ancient tradition suits our human condition to belong to something greater than us.
-In turn its common for yoga teachers to reference from this vast Vedic literature; on all subjects including love and self love.
+In turn, it is common for yoga teachers to reference from this vast Vedic literature; on all subjects including love and self-love.
 (Gita on Love)

 Lessons of life from the Gita

 One of the first lessons Arjuna receives from Krishna is to know himself.
 He (Krishna) explains that the material world you perceive with your five senses is not the true expression of reality.
 It is an illusion, albeit a convincing one.
 Your ultimate essence is pure spirit, pure timeless awareness.

 It is independent of the good or bad opinion of others, feels above no one and beneath no one, and is fearless of all challenges.
-When you lose sight of this important understanding, you forget your real identity.
+When you lose sight of this critical understanding, you forget your real identity.
 You take the impermanent roles you play too seriously and feel disconnected from the source of your power.
 Krishna reminds Arjuna:

 Lessons from the 21st Century

 On the front page of my blog I make a pretty bold statement, “That yoga is your awareness”.

 I have been on a mission to understand the nature of what makes me; me, from the earliest days I started yoga.
-With hand on heart can I tell you I understand this better now?
-Am I any wiser and more importantly now, do I know myself as self love?
+With a hand on heart can I tell you I know this better now?
+Am I any wiser and more importantly now, do I identify myself as self-love?